abelMest/AI-in-Healthcare-Ethiopia/README.md

 2. **The "Hidden Readiness":** Geospatial mapping shows that adoption is not centralized in the capital.
 Regions like Sidama (63%) and Harari (62.5%) outperform expectations, challenging the narrative that digital health is solely a capital-city phenomenon.

-3. **The Knowledge-Practice Gap: **Statistical triangulation exposes a weak correlation (r=0.14) between knowing AI concepts and using them.
+3. **The Knowledge-Practice Gap:** Statistical triangulation exposes a weak correlation (r=0.14) between knowing AI concepts and using them.
 This suggests that funding "Education Workshops" yields diminishing returns compared to investing in "Connectivity & Access."

 **Features**
 This dashboard is built with Streamlit and Plotly, featuring a custom "Dark Mode" UI.

 **Executive Command**: High-level KPIs showing Adoption Rates, Fear Index, and Regulation Demand.
-**Geospatial Intelligence:** Interactive choropleth map visualizing adoption intensity across Ethiopian regions using Shapefiles.
+**Geospatial Intelligence**: Interactive choropleth map visualizing adoption intensity across Ethiopian regions using Shapefiles.
-**Strategic Analysis:** Bubble charts identifying "Latent Markets" (High Trust / High Knowledge).
+**Strategic Analysis**: Bubble charts identifying "Latent Markets" (High Trust / High Knowledge).
-**Policy Pulse:** Diverging bar charts analyzing workforce sentiment towards regulation.
+**Policy Pulse**: Diverging bar charts analyzing workforce sentiment towards regulation.